Art Gallery of Peterborough

 The Art Gallery of Peterborough is a free admission, non-profit public art gallery in Peterborough, Ontario, Canada.
 A registered charity that depends on the support of its members, it was founded in 1974 by an independent board of volunteers.
 In 1977 it was given the Foster House by the City of Peterborough, a historical residence set in parkland beside Little Lake.
 In 1979 The gallery expanded to its current size of 11000 sqft with the construction of its modernist wing designed by Crang & Boake architects.

-The collection presently numbers over 1,300 pieces.
+From its incorporation, the AGP operated independently with grants from the Ontario Arts Council, the Canada Council for the Arts, and support from the City of Peterborough.
+Towards the end of the millennium, faced with increasing economic challenges, the Board initiated a conversation with the City towards organizational stability.
+In 2000, after negotiations between the AGP Board and the City of Peterborough, City Council invited the AGP to become part of the City’s Arts, Culture and Heritage Division.

+The facility is now owned and managed by the City, and AGP employees are employees of the City of Peterborough.
+The Director of the AGP reports to the Board of Directors as well as the City of Peterborough’s Arts & Culture Division.
+The AGP Board of Directors remains the institution’s independently elected governing authority responsible for overseeing the mandate, programs, and the permanent collection as well as its not-for-profit incorporation and charitable status.

 In addition to its permanent collection and exhibitions, the gallery offers many educational programs for adults and children.
-There is also a gift shop featuring a variety of works by local and national artisans.
+There is also a gallery shop featuring a variety of works by local and regional artists and makers.

+The permanent collection presently numbers over 1,800 pieces.
 The acquisition program is funded by private donations and matching grants from the Canada Council.
 Annual operating and management costs are provided by the Ontario Arts Council, the Canada Council for the Arts, and community fundraising efforts.
-The Peterborough municipal government provides a grant to cover building maintenance and landscaping.
+The Art Gallery of Peterborough is a City of Peterborough facility.
 The gallery is a member of the Ontario Association of Art Galleries.

-Prominent Canadian artists with works in the collection include David Bierk, Ron Bloore, Ivan Eyre, Jack Shadbolt, and Bill Vazan.
+Prominent Canadian artists with works in the collection include Carl Beam, Rebecca Belmore, David Bierk, Ron Bloore, Emily Carr, Dorothy Caldwell, A.J.
+Casson, Paterson Ewen, Ivan Eyre, Gershon Iskowitz, A.Y.
+Jackson, Rita Letendre, Sanaz Mazinani, Daphne Odjig, Jack Shadbolt, and Bill Vazan.

 Exhibitions

-The art gallery holds frequent exhibitions.
-A sample:
+The art gallery holds frequent exhibitions, including: